Updated on 10/4/2021

 “The most logical starting point would be to complete an assessment to determine where you are in terms of your current Emotional Intelligence.
 Once you have your baseline in emotional intelligence, you can determine what types of situations or activities may help to increase it,” she said.

-Activities may vary between person, based on what you’re hoping to work on, specifically.
+Activities may vary between people, based on what you’re hoping to work on, specifically.
 Activities that can help improve emotional intelligence may include talking to a therapist, or maybe reading a self-help book.
 If you’re looking to maintain your emotional intelligence, self-care activities might be best.

 Like most self-improvement journeys, there is not a cookiecutter answer or step-by-step guide to guarantee results.
 Try some of these approaches and see what works best for you, you might be surprised at the impact it can have on you!